kapilpokhrel/GT3PMBBINEditor/README.md

 python main.py
 ```

-To build the executable file for yourself, run the following command and you'll have the executable inside the dist folder.
+To build the stand alone executable file for yourself, run the following command and you'll have the executable inside the dist folder.
 ```
-pyinstaller -F main.py
+pyinstaller -F -n "GT3PMBBINEditor" main.py
 ```

 ## Credits